Header image: All-inclusive resort Beaches Negril, located on Seven Mile Beach.

-This amusement park, which is the largest waterpark on island, offers a range of activities that are both safe and family friendly.
+This amusement park, which is the largest waterpark on the island, offers a range of activities that are both safe and family-friendly.
 For instance, the waterslides are one of the biggest attractions, but paintball lovers can also enjoy a good game.
-There is also tubing, go kart racing and even kayaking.
+There is also tubing, go-kart racing and even kayaking.
 Kool Runnings Adventure Park is part of the World Water Park Association and they have ensured that the lifeguards on duty are internationally certified.

 Tip: Want to take the kids to the waterpark every day?
 Children of all ages love the Pirates Island waterpark that comes with Beaches Negril.
 The best part?
 It’s all included in your stay.